fanurs/fanurs/README.md

 I share code snippets and technical notes on my Gist page, which I frequently refer to myself: <a href="https://gist.github.com/fanurs"><img src="svg_files/github.svg"><img src="svg_files/gist.svg"></a>

 🔗 **Let's Connect:**
 If you're interested in collaboration or discussions about science, software, or machine learning, feel free to reach out.
-I'll also be attending [PyCon US 2025](https://us.pycon.org/2025/) in Pittsburgh this May.

 To avoid spam, I do not list my email publicly.
 You can connect with me via:<br>
 <a href="https://www.linkedin.com/in/fanurs-teh"><img height="40px" src="svg_files/linkedin-square.svg"></a> <a href="https://twitter.com/fanursteh"><img height="40px" src="svg_files/twitter.svg"></a>